 According to the BMW Motorcycle Owners of America website, ‘Jean-Luc had the idea of creating a modern interpretation of the R32 using current technology.
 This would be a complete motorcycle design and production exercise, and would require everything to be fabricated … “Harley-Davidson has built its reputation on having their motorcycles as a modern interpretation of the past.
 I wanted to do the same for BMW, and where better to start than BMW’s first motorcycle, the R32?” said Jean-Luc.’

 It’s interesting to compare the specifications of the original R32 with Jean-Luc’s creation.
 The 1923 bike had 8.5hp and weighed 122kg.
 The R1232 has 107 horses and weighs 235kg (520 lbs), which is reasonable by today’s standards.
 So the power-to-weight ratio has increased by more than six-fold.
 (The six-speed gearbox will ease progress even further.)
 If there’s a question mark, it’ll be over the braking system and the 2.5” wide tires, which roll on 21” rims at the front and 19” at the back.
 But then again, you can’t have everything.
-The R1232 took US$95,000, 16 months and over 600 hours of work to create, and you’ll find the full specification (in French) and more photos on the Panda Moto website.
+The R1232 took US$95,000, 16 months and over 600 hours of work to create.
 [Images by David Ducastel.]